joe-hauns/tokio-timer-segfault/README.md

 * macOS 10.13.3

-While debugging I found out that the error can be avoided when inserting a print-statement after line 248 in the file `tokio-timer/src/wheel.rs`.
+While debugging I found out that the error can be avoided when inserting a `print!`-statement after line 248 in the file `tokio-timer/src/wheel.rs`.
 By inserting `println!`s I also found out that the segfault occurs somewhere within the loop.
 ```

     /// Returns the instant in time that corresponds to the next timeout